flux-web/flux-web/README.md

 Set the following environment variables in your chosen deployment:

 - `FLUX_URL`: fluxd's endpoint
-- `DEFAULT_NAMESPACE`: default namespace to show in the home page
+- `DEFAULT_NAMESPACE`: default namespace to be set as home page
 - `NAMESPACES`: namespaces list to show in the navigation bar

 And then apply the configuration: